 Authorized state and federal agencies or their authorized representatives may audit or examine a provider's or facility's records without prior notice.
-This includes but is not limited to the following governmental authorities: DHH, the State Attorney General's Medicaid Fraud Control Unit and the Department of Health and Human Services.
-Providers must allow access to all Medicaid recipient records and other information that cannot be separated from the records.
+This includes, but is not limited to, the following governmental authorities: LDH, the State Attorney General's Medicaid Fraud Control Unit (MFCU) and the Department of Health and Human Services (DHHS).
+Providers must allow access to all Medicaid beneficiary records and other information that cannot be separated from the records.